In no particular order.

-Needless to say, this is one of the most important things in any resume.
-If you are unable to write a spelled-check CV, then most likely you will not be able to finish any task properly, or at least this is what HR Managerís think.
-It is still amazing how many CV are still out there with grammar mistakes, with all the software tools available.
+Needless to say, this is one of the most critical mistakes in any resume.
+If you are unable to write a spelled-check CV, then most likely you will not be able to finish any task properly, or at least that is what HR Managerís think.
+It is amazing how many CVs are out there with spelling mistakes, given the vast amount of free spell checkers.

 The resume should focus on the job in hand.
-Listing unrelated information, past experiences or courses is not going to help much.
+Listing unrelated information is not going to help much.
 Save the space for the important stuff.

 Resume items are listed in an order that doesn't consider the reader's interest